mpenet/casyn/README.md

 ;; We now create a client function for our future requests ;; This will manage the node selection, connection pooling, and client ;; workflow for every command.
-It also allows you to set failover and ;; timeout at this level, separately from the cluster definition
+It also allows you to set failover and ;; timeout at this level or inherit thesse from cluster settings.

 (def c (client-fn cl))
 ```

 [More details about cluster configuration](http://mpenet.github.com/casyn/casyn.cluster.core.html)

-API calls return result-channels.
+API calls return [Lamina](https://github.com/ztellman/lamina) result-channels.
 This is an example of this.
 From there you have multiple choices
 you can just have the call block and wait for a result/error by dereferencing it.